Basketball in Greece: Successes of the men's national team

 Since the Greece men's national basketball team won its first FIBA EuroBasket gold medal in 1987, it has been a regular competitor at the EuroBasket, FIBA World Cup, and the Summer Olympics.
 The men's national team from 1987 included legendary players such as: Nikos Galis, Panagiotis Giannakis, Panagiotis Fasoulas, and Fanis Christodoulou.
 Panagiotis Giannakis also later became the senior team's head coach, and he led the Greeks to win the European Championship (EuroBasket) again, in the year 2005, at Belgrade.
-Giannakis became the first person ever to have succeeded in winning the FIBA European Championship (EuroBasket), both as a player and as a head coach.
+Giannakis became the first person to have succeeded in winning the FIBA European Championship (EuroBasket), both as a player and as a head coach.
 After the Greece national football team had earlier in 2004, won the European Championship in football, it gave Greece the rare distinction of being the European champion in the two most important team ball sports at the same time.
 At the 2006 FIBA World Cup held in Japan, Greece reached the final, and won the silver medal.
 They accomplished this after becoming the only team at the tournament to beat Team USA, whom they defeated in the semifinals, by a score of 101–95.

 Greece's senior men's team then won the bronze medal at the 2009 EuroBasket.